-We want to amplify Malawi’s voice and visibility at COP26 and, in so doing, raise awareness of Scotland’s links with Malawi, support our Members’ work, and support climate justice in Malawi.
+We worked to amplify Malawi’s voice and visibility at COP26 and, in so doing, raised awareness of Scotland’s links with Malawi, supported our Members’ work, and supported climate justice in Malawi.

-In November 2021 Glasgow will host COP(Conference of Parties)26, the 26th annual global climate change summit.
-This will be one of the largest international gatherings hosted in the UK to date.
-There will be hundreds of different fringe events and activities beyond the formal state-led discussions, with an estimated 30,000 coming to Glasgow.
-It will be a busy and noisy time, and we are keen to ensure Malawi’s voice is heard.
+In November 2021 Glasgow hosted COP(Conference of Parties)26, the 26th annual global climate change summit.
+This was one of the largest international gatherings hosted in the UK to date.
+There were hundreds of different fringe events and activities beyond the formal state-led discussions, with an estimated 25,000 coming to Glasgow.
+It was a busy and noisy time, and we worked to ensure Malawi’s voice was heard.

-We hope to help amplify those representing Malawi at COP26 and create a strong dialogue around the climate issues facing our two nations.
+We helped amplify those representing Malawi at COP26 and created a strong dialogue around the climate issues facing our two nations in the media.

 President’s call to work together

 “...ignite a movement of climate change activists".

 On the 3rd October 2020 the new President of Malawi opened our AGM.
 He gave three challenges to Scotland, the third focused on working together to fight the climate crisis, including at COP26, to: “ignite a movement of climate change activists".